AdrienVannson/doreisa-internship/report/report.typ

 === Deisa

-Deisa @deisa1 @deisa2 is a Dask-based solution for _in situ_ analytic.
+Deisa @deisa1 @deisa2 is a Dask-based solution for _in situ_ analytics.
 It can be coupled with a simulation without any code change, provided that the simulation supports PDI.
 The data produced by the simulation is represented as a Dask array that the user manipulates to define analytic tasks.
-Deisa supports a _contract_-based mechanism avoiding the overhead of handling the data chunks that are not required by the analytic.
+Deisa supports a _contract_-based mechanism avoiding the overhead of handling the data chunks that are not required by the analysis.

-Deisa lacks the flexibility of dynamically adapting the analytic to the simulation results as the simulation runs: all the analytic tasks need to be defined at the beginning of the execution.
+Deisa lacks the flexibility of dynamically adapting the analysis to the simulation results as the simulation runs: all the analytic tasks need to be defined at the beginning of the execution.
 The number of iterations that can be analyzed is also fixed, which can be problematic for systems where the number of iterations is not known in advance.

 Its peak performance is inherently limited by the uses the Dask "distributed" scheduler, which is centralized and cannot handle more than 4000 tasks per second @dask-actors-motivation.